 4 - Sirloin Steak

-For folks eager to broaden their steak substitution game, find more sirloin steak alternatives here.
-This resource became our quick pick for variety.
+For folks eager to broaden their steak substitution game, find more sirloin steak alternatives here and pairing ideas at ham steak side dish suggestions.

 5 - Ribeye Steak